Johannes-Baehr/GSG-OnlineBanking/README.md

 - [ ] UI to transfer money and register
 - [ ] Style Landing Page
 - [ ] Cookie auth for the dashboard

+## Contributing

+This is a school project, so I will only accept pull requests from people I know.
+But feel free to fork this repo and work on it yourself.